 The school refused to back down, so Friday afternoon we filed a lawsuit in federal court asking for an emergency injunction ordering the school to allow the girls to participate as a couple in the ceremony on Monday afternoon.
 The judge asked both sides to come to a mediation session on Saturday morning to try to resolve the case.

 I am delighted to report that the mediation was a success!
 The district relented and agreed to allow the procession to proceed as originally planned.
 Dez and Sarah—and any other same-sex couple—would walk together.
-They also agreed that this had provided an “opportunity for ongoing conversation about school events and activities and for consideration of other ideas that will make our school communities inclusive” and respectful of everybody, including LGBT students.
+They also agreed that this had provided an “opportunity for ongoing conversation about school events and activities and for consideration of other ideas that will make our school communities inclusive” and respectful of everybody, including LGBTQ students.
 This afternoon, Dez and Sarah walked in the procession as a couple, holding hands, in matching tuxes and pink ties, to the boisterous cheers of their classmates.

 Every once in a while NCLR gets involved in a case that leaves us asking, “What were they thinking?!”
 This case was such a moment.
 We applaud the school officials for resolving this in a way that honors both the tradition of Snow Days Week and the rights of Dez and Sarah to participate just like every other member of the Royalty Court.
 In one sense this case is about the girls’ rights to free expression and equal protection of the laws.
 But even more importantly, it is about dignity, the right to be seen and to be a valued member of one’s community.
 Congratulations, Dez and Sarah.
-There are many people—young, old, LGBT and not—who walk a little taller today because of your courage.
+There are many people—young, old, LGBTQ and not—who walk a little taller today because of your courage.